extempest/cs410/READMESprint2.txt

 1.
 Input:	mock data with classes and their parent/child information
 Output:	a visualization
-Test:	visualizing the classes as a room undeground
+Test:	visualizing the classes as a room underground

 2.
 Input:	random x coordinates